avigad/polya/README.md

     examples/examples.py

-and additional information in the folder "docs".
+and additional information in the folder "doc".